Learn how to make kombucha at home and rejoice in the art of naturally fermented probiotic drinks!

 - When your ‘bucha is ready, remove the cheesecloth.

 - You will notice your SCOBY is bigger – it will grow to the width of the container it’s in and a second SCOBY will form.
 SCOBYs will always continue to grow.
 Once a SCOBY gets to be a couple of inches thick, you need to cut off slices in order to keep the SCOBY healthy.
-You can give these slices to your friends (who are super jealous that you’re making your own ‘bucha) to start their own batch.
+You can give these slices to your friends (who are super jealous that you’re making your own ‘bucha) to start their own batch, or you can discard them.

 - OPTIONAL: Now you can get creative with your method of bottling the kombucha or you can simply leave it in the same jug you brewed it in and ladel it out when you want to drink some (either way, it will need to be refrigerated).
 We use a soup ladel to ladel the kombucha from the jug into a water pitcher.
 We then add juice (organic pomegranate blueberry 100% juice is my favorite), stir and fill the bottles about an inch from the top.
 Seal the bottles well.